PetersonRyan/pickapart-tracker/README.md

 # pickapart-tracker
 This python app checks pickapart.ca to see if a new car has been added, then notifies you if so.

+Some dependencies are required for this program to work.
+First install pip to manage the other dependencies by typing `sudo easy_install pip` in terminal.

 Must have Selenium installed for Python https://pypi.python.org/pypi/selenium or